jonas-p/direnv-gc/README.md

 Cleaned up 2 environments, saving a total of 10mb.
 ```

-You can use the flag `--days` to specify how long an environment has been inactive (unloaded) for before
+You can use the flag `--days` to specify how long an environment should have been inactive (not loaded) for before
 removing it.

 For additional flags see `direnv-gc --help`.